buildbot/buildbot/master/docs/manual/cfg-properties.rst

   number of properties on itself.
 * :bb:cfg:`builders <builders>` -- A builder can set properties on all the builds it runs.
 * :ref:`steps <Build-Steps>` -- The steps of a build can set properties that are available to subsequent steps.
-In particular, source steps set a number of properties.
+  In particular, source steps set the `got_revision` property.

 If the same property is supplied in multiple places, the final appearance takes precedence.
 For example, a property set in a builder configuration will